-- a.
-A student receiving a grade of FR (Failure with Review) may be permitted to write a supplemental examination in a failed upper year course offered in the FEAS provided the student has an ECGPA of 1.6 or higher and an ESGPA of 0.7 or higher.
+a.
+A student receiving a grade of FR (Failure with Review) may be permitted, upon formal request to the FEAS, to write a supplemental examination in a failed upper year course offered in the FEAS provided the student has an ECGPA of 1.6 or higher and has

+- obtained a term GPA of 0.7 or higher in the previous Fall and Winter terms.
 Supplemental examinations will be held at Queen's University in September.
-The privilege of writing these supplemental examinations will be confined to the September following the session in which the failure occurred, and limited to a maximum of three examinations in the student's degree program, with no more than two in any calendar year. - b.
-A student requesting permission to write a supplemental examination must apply in writing to the FEAS by June 12 following the session in which the failure occurred.
-A student may cancel a request for a supplemental examination and the examination fee will be refunded if written notice of the cancellation is received by the FEAS by 15 August following the session in which the failure occurred. - c.
+The privilege of writing these supplemental examinations will be confined to the September following the session in which the failure occurred, and limited to a maximum of three examinations in the student's academic plan, with no more than two in any calendar year. - b.
+A student requesting permission to write a supplemental examination must apply in writing to the FEAS by the specified deadline following the session in which the failure occurred.
+A student may cancel a request for a supplemental examination and the examination fee will be refunded if written notice of the cancellation is received by the FEAS by the specified deadline following the session in which the failure occurred. - c.
 The result obtained on a supplemental examination will be substituted for that of the previous final examination in producing the final grade for the course.
-A student failing to write a supplemental examination for which he or she is registered and who has not canceled his or her registration by 15 August will be awarded a final grade of F on the supplemental examination.
-The final grade for a course which is based on a supplemental examination will be included in the ECGPA for the next Engineering Session and in the EGGPA.
-It will not be included in any ESGPA. - d.
-Any student who completes more than one rewrite examination in any individual first-year course will have the total number of supplemental examinations permitted reduced by one for each additional rewrite.
+A student failing to write a supplemental examination for which they are registered and who has not canceled their registration by the specified date will be assigned a final grade of F on the supplemental examination.
+The final grade for a course which is based on a supplemental examination will be included in the ECGPA for the next Engineering Session.
+Supplemental marks will not impact or change any previous student assessment decisions.

-15. Written English Proficiency
+15. Written English Proficiency (Classes 2022 and earlier only)